Sébastien Ogier: 2013

-In parallel to his 2012 season with the Škoda Fabia S2000, Sébastien Ogier followed an intense testing programme developing the Volkswagen Polo R WRC and preparing its debut in the championship.
+In parallel to his 2012 season with the Škoda Fabia S2000, Ogier followed an intense testing programme developing the Volkswagen Polo R WRC and preparing its debut in the championship.

 Launched at Monaco at the end of 2012, the car was ready for the first round of the season, the 2013 Rallye Monte Carlo.
-Despite the youth of the car and some treacherous weather conditions, Sébastien Ogier finished in second position.
+Despite the youth of the car and some treacherous weather conditions, Ogier finished in second position.
 It sounded like an ideal start, a proper relief that confirmed the promising level of the Polo.

 The 2013 season went ahead with Rally Sweden, where Ogier became the second non-Nordic winner since its creation in 1950, after Loeb's victory in 2004.
 His win in Sweden was also the maiden one for the Polo R WRC.
-He added the 3 bonus points of a Power Stage win and took the lead of the championship.
+He added the three bonus points of a Power Stage win and took the lead of the championship.
 And this was only the beginning.
 Ogier then took the victory in Mexico, winning 16 stages out of 23 and another double rally – Power Stage success.
-Same again in Portugal where he finished with more than 3 minutes of margin over Mikko Hirvonen, second.
+Same again in Portugal where he finished with more than three minutes of margin over Mikko Hirvonen, second.

-In Argentina, the handbrake gave problems and Sébastien Ogier lost time with a straight on the mud, which cost him the lead of the rally.
-As Sébastien Loeb won, Ogier secured some valuable points with second place.
+In Argentina, the handbrake gave problems and Ogier lost time with a straight on the mud, which cost him the lead of the rally.
+As Loeb won, Ogier secured some valuable points with second place.
 Bad luck struck again in Greece, where he lost his chances of winning as soon as in the SS1, with a puncture and a fuel alimentation problem.
 Thanks to the Rally 2 rule, he managed to save the tenth position and took the three bonus points of the Power Stage.